Learning in Structured Stackelberg Games: Conclusion and future directions

 We initiate the study of structured Stackelberg games, where contextual information is predictive of the follower's type.
 Our main results consist of a complete characterization of instance-optimal regret bounds in the online setting, and PAC sample complexity guarantees in the distributional setting.
 There are several exciting directions for future work.\looseness-1

-Our main focus in this work is on the statistical complexity of learning in structured Stackelberg games.
+\xhdr{Computationally efficient algorithms.} Our main focus in this work is on the statistical complexity of learning in structured Stackelberg games.
 An interesting avenue for future research is to consider the computational complexity of learning in this setting.
-We conduct a preliminary exploration of this direction in in~\Cref{sec:efficient}, and find that our results open the door for efficient (albeit so far sub-optimal) learning algorithms in some settings.\looseness-1
+We conduct a preliminary exploration of this direction in in~\Cref{sec:efficient}, and find that our results open the door for efficient (albeit so far sub-optimal) learning algorithms in some settings.
+It would be interesting to explore whether there are settings where the structure introduced in our work can lead to both optimal and efficient algorithms, or if there is a fundamental tradeoff between computational complexity and tight regret guarantees.

-We focus on the realizable setting, where the leader is given a class of hypotheses with the promise that it includes the optimal predictor.
+\xhdr{The agnostic setting.} We focus on the realizable setting, where the leader is given a class of hypotheses with the promise that it includes the optimal predictor.
 The agnostic learning setting is a natural relaxation, where this assumption is not made and the goal is instead to do as well as the best hypothesis in the class.
 As such, providing a complete characterization for the agnostic case remains an important future direction.\looseness-1

+\xhdr{Beyond worst-case analysis.} Another direction for future research is to analyze structured Stackelberg games in the ``beyond worst-case'' framework (e.g.~\citet{8555142, DBLP:journals/jacm/HaghtalabRS24, balcan2020semi, 10.5555/3540261.3541415}).
+It has recently been shown that smooth online learning is as easy as distributional learning, with regret bounds scaling with the VC dimension of the hypothesis class \cite{block2022smoothed}.
+Extending these findings to structured Stackelberg games might lead to improved results both from a statistical and computational point of view.\looseness-1

+\xhdr{Multiple followers and bandit feedback.} Finally, our analysis focuses on the setting where the leader interacts with a single follower, and full feedback is available about the follower's type.
+Relaxing either of these directions is an important avenue for future research.
+For the former, techniques that leverage the geometric structure of the problem, as in \citet{DBLP:journals/corr/abs-2510-01387} might be useful.